openwall/john-packages/readme.md

 The highlights (👀):

+- OpenSSF SLSA 3 compliant;
 - prince mode available;
-- the rolling version of John 1.9.0 Jumbo 1+ (`ghcr.io/openwall/john:rolling`):
-  - has auto-selection of the best SIMD if user specifies `best` as the `<binary id>`.
-- the stable John 1.9.0 Jumbo 1 (`ghcr.io/openwall/john:v1.9.0J1`):
-  - has ztex formats available.
-- the development version (`ghcr.io/openwall/john:latest`):
+- has NVIDIA OpenCL available (GPU driver is required on the host);
 - has auto-selection of the best SIMD if user specifies `best` as the `<binary id>`;
-  - has NVIDIA OpenCL available (GPU driver is required on the host).
+  - example: `docker run ghcr.io/openwall/john:latest best -list=build-info`.
+- the released version of John 1.9.0 Jumbo 1+ (rolling release):
+  - install from the command line: `docker pull ghcr.io/openwall/john:rolling`.
+- the development version:
+  - install from the command line: `docker pull ghcr.io/openwall/john:latest`.

 ### Docker Image Deployments